 Policies and standards are critical for deploying IoT technologies in transportation.
-As a member of 5GAA, Intel is working with policy makers, automakers, manufacturers, and infrastructure owner-operators to deploy cellular vehicle-to-everything (C-V2X) around the world.
-This 5G standards–based technology helps ensure that vehicles, infrastructure, and other road users are connected and can mobilize safely.
+As a member of 5GAA, Intel is working with policy makers, automakers, manufacturers, and infrastructure owner-operators to deploy digital infrastructure such as cellular vehicle-to-everything (C-V2X) around the world.
+This 5G standards–based technology helps ensure that vehicles, infrastructure, and other road users are connected to mobilize safely.
 Intel has also been an active member of technical bodies and contributes to standards development for collaborative perception, maneuver coordination, and misbehavior detection.

 Intel® Technologies for Smart Roads